 Submission Date :

 PLAGIARISM DECLARATION

-I Name of class Class
+Iof class Name Class

-studyingTeach
+studying Teacher

-work partially or fully plagiarised resubmission of the task to meet le IS ALL MY OWN WORK.
-I understand that any distribution will incur a penalty of zero marks, and a pearning outcomes will follow.
-I understand that this essional judgment of my teacher, using appropriate a s
+agree THAT THIS SUBMISSION IS ALL MY OWN WORK.
+I understand that any work partially or fully plagiarised will incur a penalty of zero marks, and a resubmission of the task to meet learning outcomes will follow.
+I understand that this decision will be based on the professional judgment of my teacher, using appropriate plagiarism software.

 Student Signature:

+Parent/Guardian Signature:

-Parent/Guardian Signature: Staple this document, signed and date dated, to your submission of transcript.
+Staple this document, signed and dated, to your submission of transcript.